2016 Heard Museum Guild Indian Fair & Market

 During the Indian Fair & Market, attendees gain unique insight into Native ways and art.
 Most of the Fair artists are accepted based on images of their art that they submit for judging by a panel of experts.
 New this year is the inclusion of youth artists selling alongside a relative.

 Informative and colorful cultural performances by tribal groups take place throughout both days in the Heard’s outdoor Amphitheater (indoors in the Heard’s Auditorium in case of rain).
 At the Pavilion Stage attendees can dine while enjoying live performances by recording artists courtesy of Canyon Records.

 Click here for the schedule and bios of the performers.

 Chef demonstrations followed by tastings take place hourly.
-You can learn how to use ingredients native to the desert in traditional and contemporary recipes prepared by leading Arizona Native American chefs.
+You can learn how to use indigenous ingredients in traditional and contemporary recipes prepared by leading Arizona Native American chefs.
 Ingredients are available for sale.

 Click here for the schedule, recipe titles, and chef bios.